copterlabs/internship-exercises/README.md

 <a href="https://github.com/your_username">Your Name Here</a>
 ```

+#### Hints

+ 1. *Child Themes* in WordPress are used so the parent theme can be reused across
+    multiple projects. *You cannot modify the parent theme, or you'll break future updates for the project.*
-**Hints:** WordPress uses *Template Hierarchy* to determine which files to load in the child theme.
-Start by checking that out.
+ 2. WordPress uses *Template Hierarchy* to determine which files are loaded.
+Start
+    by checking that out.

 ### Commit Your Changes and Submit a Pull Request